 Do I like spending all my time with my kids?

-This is probably the biggest hurdle some mothers cross when deciding to homeschool.
+This is probably the biggest hurdle some parents cross when deciding to homeschool.
 Gone are the days of lunch dates, afternoon breaks, workouts at the gym.
 Your kids will always be with you.
 Let me repeat that, your kids will always be with you.
 Most homeschool families love this.
 This is the exact reason they begin their journey into homeschooling.
 A homeschool mom loves hanging out with her kids and dreads sending them away for 8 hours a day to a school.
-She craves the family around the table and desires to cook, shop and explore the world together.
+She craves the family around the table and desires to cook, shop, and explore the world together.
 It creates an amazing family unit.
 It is also exhausting and for many moms the number one reason they feel overwhelmed.
 It is very important to reflect on your personality before beginning.
 Are you introverted?
 If so, you need to discuss with your spouse a plan for you to recharge frequently.
 Are you an extrovert?
-Then you need to find groups that your kids can tag along too but you get energy from.
+Then you need to find groups that your kids can tag along to but you get energy from.
 Joining the Y, Co ops, Church groups, nature groups, library, etc. It doesn’t matter just make sure you are leaving the house and getting energy from others around you.
+Some people may find more benefit from part-time homeschooling, especially when children are younger.
+You could teach them basic life skills and creativity for a few days a week, then look for a preschool near me in Germantown, MD, or your location, for the rest of the week.
+This gives your child a good blend of environments and lets you have a break, as well.
 Whatever your personality is, you can be successful homeschooling as long as you remember your needs matter too.

 Can I afford it?